Dashadower/coq_absint/README.md

 - [x] Extend `Imp` to integers.
 - [ ] Extend `Imp` to use partial maps as states, introducing error for undefined variables
+- [ ] Use Coq stdlib's partial map to represent state instead of SF's version
+- [ ] Make a fuel-based concrete interpreter for ZImp_partial.
 - [ ] Define `terminates`
 - [ ] Formalize trace semantics of `Imp`
 - [ ] Formalize numerical abstract domain